rahulunair/stable_diffusion_arc/Readme.md

 ## Stable Diffusion inference on Intel Arc GPUs

 [Now](https://blog.rahul.onl/posts/2022-08-12-arc-dgpu-linux.html) that we have our Arc discrete GPU setup on Linux, let's try to run Stable Diffusion model using it.
+The gpu we are using is an Arc A770 16 GB card.

 ## A quick recap / updated steps to set up Arc on Linux